Netherlands–Japan Entrepreneur Visa

 Access to Health Care

 Full access to the Dutch healthcare system.
-They will be required to purchase Dutch national health insurance (basisverzekering), which covers essential medical care and services.
+You will be required to purchase Dutch national health insurance (basisverzekering), which covers essential medical care and services.

 Jurisdictions